Deepak01701/-Prediction-of-diabetes-in-a-patient-using-Python-Machine-Learning/README.md

 Due to the privacy reasons, the dataset has been anonymized.
 The feature names have also been changed (V1, V2, V3, etc.).
 Hence, you will not gain much insights from visualization

-By the end of the project, the learners will be able to learn the approaches required for fraud modeling
+By the end of the project, the learners will be able to learn the approaches required for fraud modeling.